jamesob/jamesob.github.io/utxosnap/markdown.md

 ## details

-- The node will only serve blocks from the fully-validated chain
+- Node will only serve blocks from the fully-validated chain

 - `miner.cpp` will not generate blocks based off of an unvalidated snapshot chain

-- The wallet consults `ChainActive()` only, whether it's from an unvalidated snapshot or not
+- Wallet consults `ChainActive()` only

 - Syncing to the network tip is prioritized over validating the snapshot
   - shouldn't really matter since syncing to network tip should be pretty quick